Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Ablation study

 \subsection{CFG scheduling}

-We also tested how different decreasing strategies for CFG scale affect image degradation in the Chain of Diffusion.
-We used two different exponential orders for exponential decreasing, and also compared a linear decreasing strategy.
-Figure~\ref{figure:ablation_experiments:cfg_scheduling:pokemon} shows that CFG scheduling is effective for Pokemon dataset, generating high-quality images comparable to those of ReDiFine.
-However, it fails to improve image quality on CelebA-1k dataset, as shown in Figure~\ref{figure:ablation_experiments:cfg_scheduling:celeba}.
-This demonstrates the necessity of condition drop finetuning to improve the Chain of Diffusion universally for various datasets.
+We also evaluated how different CFG scale decreasing strategies impact image degradation in the Chain of Diffusion.
+We experimented with two different exponential decay rates and compared them with a linear decreasing strategy.
+Figure~\ref{figure:ablation_experiments:cfg_scheduling:pokemon} demonstrates that CFG scheduling is effective for Pokemon dataset, generating high-quality images comparable to those generated by ReDiFine.
+However, as shown in Figure~\ref{figure:ablation_experiments:cfg_scheduling:celeba}, it fails to enhance image quality on CelebA-1k dataset.
+This highlights the necessity of condition drop finetuning for achieving universal improvements in the Chain of Diffusion across various datasets.